danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 <br />

 ### What are we hacking at next?
-In the next part we're going to build an admin panel to manage the polls as the admin user and also a control panel for users to manage their polls (You should have enough flask knowledge to this on your own don't panic if you don't everyone learns at different speed)
+In the next part, we're going to implement a new feature where users can set the duration that they want a poll to be active, after that duration expires the poll would automatically be closed.

-We're also going to add more control to our application to keep track of *Fraudulent* and *Overzealous* users who most likely would want to vote ona poll more than once.
+We're also going to add more control to our application to keep track of *Fraudulent* and *Overzealous* users who most likely would want to vote on a poll more than once.

-We're also going to implement a new feature where users can set the duration that they want a poll to be active (similar to twitter polls)
+Finally we'll build an admin panel to manage the polls as the admin user and also a dashboard for users to manage their polls (You should have enough flask knowledge to do the latter on your own.
+Don't panic if you don't, everyone learns at different speeds).

 You might want to look up [Celery](http://www.celeryproject.org/) before then.

-If you're enjoyed this part, please drop a comment I'd love it and you can consider sharing this post and following me on [twitter](https://twitter.com/osaetindaniel)
+If you're enjoyed this part, please drop a comment, I'd love it.
+You can consider sharing this post and following me on [twitter](https://twitter.com/osaetindaniel)

 See you in the next part.
 Cheers!